Frama-C/open-source-case-studies/debie1-e-free/README.txt

 source from where you got this README.
 Do not use the SW before you have read the Terms Of Use.
 Note that, prior to May 2014, this same benchmark was distributed under much less permissive Terms of Use.
-Check that the Terms of Use that you find are signed on 5.5.2014 by Harri Lähti for Patria Aviation Oy and on 8.5.2014 by Tuomas TalviOja for Space Systems Finland Oy and by Niklas Holsti for Tidorum Ltd.
+Check that the Terms of Use that you find are signed on 5.5.2014 by Harri LÃ¤hti for Patria Aviation Oy and on 8.5.2014 by Tuomas TalviOja for Space Systems Finland Oy and by Niklas Holsti for Tidorum Ltd.